YuanLu-213/Fall-2022-Shopify-Developer-Intern-Challenge-Question/README.md

 The database for this application is coded in the backend.
 However, it is totally feasible to work with whatever databases the inventory uses.

-To run the application, open a terminal in the folder where the code files are located and run the following commands:
+To run the application, open a terminal in the folder where the code files are located and run the following commands in the Shell:

 export FLASK_APP=server.py